Moe-kyaw-Aung-microsoft/github-markdown-extension/README.md

   <img src="demo.gif" alt="GitHub Markdown Exporter Demo" width="600">
 </div>

-Ever wanted to save GitHub issues, discussions, or pull requests for offline reading or documentation?
+Ever wanted to retrieve GitHub issues, discussions, or pull requests easily to feed your favorite LLM or want to save them for offline reading?
 This browser extension adds a "Copy to Markdown" button with powerful export options - including complete content, comments, metadata, and even pull request diffs!

 **Why this extension?**